avalonv/reCBZ/README.md

 # reCBZ - CBZ repacker

 CLI utility for repacking comic book archives (.cbz).
 Can be used to greatly reduce disk usage, upscale, and optimize comics for reading on mobile devices and e-Readers.
-Can also double as a quick image conversion tool (see [other uses](#other-uses)).
+Can also be used to convert image formats in bulk (see [other uses](#other-uses)).

 ### Purpose